tianyuG/celestial-garden/README.md

 Arduino firmware for ACCelerate 2022 exhibit [Celestial Garden](https://acceleratefestival.com/exhibits/celestial-garden/) ([archived](https://web.archive.org/web/20220327211602/https://acceleratefestival.com/exhibits/celestial-garden/)).
 Code in this repository controls the visual effects and transports data used by diagnostics and audio generation over local network.

-> _Main firmware, documentation, and diagnostics written in 2022 by Tianyu Ge._
+> _Main firmware, documentation, API, diagnostics and part of the front-end interface written in 2022 by Tianyu Ge._

-A project from Institute for Creativity, Arts and Technology (ICAT) at Virginia Tech.
+A project of [Institute for Creativity, Arts and Technology (ICAT)](https://icat.vt.edu/) at Virginia Tech.

 - [celestial-garden](#celestial-garden)
   - [Description](#description)